1661 N. Swan Rd., Suite 240 · Tucson, AZ 85712 · 520.230.2530 · By appointment

 A few of the questions that come up most often during consultation calls.

-I’m able to evaluate visitors who are physically in Arizona during the evaluation period, but I’m not able to provide ongoing therapy or assessment to people residing in other states.
+Assessment is primarily in-person; standardized testing is administered in the office.
+Some intake and feedback components can be conducted remotely when helpful.
+I’m able to evaluate visitors who are physically in Arizona during the evaluation period, but I’m not able to provide ongoing services to people residing in other states.

 Do you conduct forensic, court-ordered, or immigration evaluations?